parsiya/parsiya.net/content/post/2019-04-17-manual-work-bug-2/index.markdown

 > The job fires if there are active SSH-sessions on the server after 9pm with his login.

 Seems like even automation legends overwork.
 Our ideal person is someone who has automated his excuses for working long hours.
+SAD!

 ## But Automation Gives You Time
 Sure it does, it's most likely a net benefit in the long run.
 Automation will give you some free time to do more automation (well, hopefully).

-But the successful sysadmin probably had no life for a while (assuming he was not fired).
+But The Automator probably had no life for a while (assuming not fired).

 ## Should Everyone Automate?
 Each person needs to figure out if it's worth the time and energy.